-ii.
-Quality Improvement Projects
+- ii.
+Quality Improvement Projects.
 Quality Improvement Projects (QIPs) are projects required by the state or initiated by the MCP that use rapid cycle quality improvement science principles.
-Like PIPs, the QIPs can focus on clinical or non-clinical areas, are intended to achieve significant and sustained improvement over time, and have favorable effects on health outcomes, quality of life and provider/consumer satisfaction.
-Although QIPs are not validated by the EQRO, the MCP must adhere to ODM-specified reporting and submission requirements.
+Like PIPs, the QIPs can focus on clinical or nonclinical areas, are intended to achieve significant and sustained improvement over time, and have favorable effects on health outcomes, quality of life and provider/consumer satisfaction.
+Although QIPs are not validated by the EQRO, the MCP must adhere to ODM-specified reporting and submission requirements. - MCP Participation.

-- iii.
 The MCP shall actively participate in performance and quality improvement projects that are facilitated by ODM or the EQRO, or both.
-This includes but is not limited to: - Attending meetings; - Assigning MCP staff to the PIP or QIP efforts who are subject matter experts in the PIP or QIP topic, are familiar with MCP policies and processes related to the topic and who have decision making authority; - Responding promptly to data and information requests; - Dedicating resources to test and implement quality improvement interventions; - Establishing internal mechanisms to frequently communicate PIP or QIP status updates and results to the MCP's Medical Director and Quality Improvement Director; and - Maintaining regular communication with ODM or EQRO staff.
+This includes but is not limited to: - 1.
+Attending meetings; - 2.
+Assigning MCP staff to the PIP or QIP efforts so that the following areas of subject matter expertise are represented: continuous improvement methods, data analysis and tracking, the improvement topic(s), health disparities, and MCP policies and processes related to the topic.
+In addition, one or more individuals on the improvement team shall have decision making authority.
+These requirements may be met by multiple team members; - 3.
+Responding promptly to data and information requests; - 4.
+Dedicating resources to test and implement quality improvement interventions; - Establishing internal mechanisms to frequently communicate PIP or QIP status updates and results to the MCP's Medical Director and Quality Improvement Director; and - 6.
+Maintaining regular communication with ODM or EQRO staff.

+- iv.
+Coursework.
 MCP Medical Directors, Quality Improvement Directors, and at least one MCP staff person assigned to PIP/QIP teams shall be required to complete coursework in the application of rapid cycle quality improvement science tools and methods from an ODM approved entity.

-Content should include topics such as:

-- The Model for Improvement1 developed by the Associates in Process Improvement and popularized by the Institute for Healthcare Improvement (IHI) - Edward W. Deming's System of Profound Knowledge - Listening to and incorporating the Voice of the Customer (VOC) - Process mapping/flow charting - SMART Aim development and the use of key driver diagrams1 for building testable hypotheses

-1Langley GL, Nolan KM, Nolan TW, Norman CL, Provost LP.
-The Improvement Guide: A Practical Approach to Enhancing Organizational Performance (2nd edition).
-San Francisco: Jossey-Bass Publishers; 2009.

-- Methods for barrier identification and intervention selection (e.g., root cause analyses, Pareto charts, failure mode and effects analysis, the 5 whys technique, etc.) - Selection and use of process, outcome and balancing measures - Testing change through the use of PDS(C)A cycles2 - The use of statistical process control, such as the Shewart control chart3 - Tools for spread and sustainability planning
+Coursework does not substitute for the certification required in Appendix C. Content should include topics such as: - The Model for Improvement1 developed by the Associates in Process Improvement and popularized by the Institute for Healthcare Improvement (IHI) - 2.
+Edward W. Deming's System of Profound Knowledge - 3.
+Listening to and incorporating the Voice of the Customer (VOC) - 4.
+Process mapping/flow charting - SMART Aim development and the use of key driver diagrams for building testable hypotheses - 6.
+Methods for barrier identification and intervention selection (e.g., root cause analyses, Pareto charts, failure mode and effects analysis, the 5 whys technique, etc.) - 7.
+Selection and use of process, outcome and balancing measures - 8.
+Testing change through the use of PDS(C)A cycles2 - 9.
+The use of statistical process control, such as the Shewart control chart3 - 10.
+Tools for spread and sustainability planning v.
+Coursework completion.
+Medical Directors with a substantial role in improvement projects or who are accountable for the QAPI program, along with QI Directors and at least one MCP staff person involved in each ODM-initiated QIP/PIP must submit training curricula to ODM for approval prior to enrollment.